Essential Nutrients for Mental Health

 SAMe in the body is usually synthesised from the amino acid L-methionine that you get in most proteins, so if you already have a high protein intake from any meats, fish, chicken and eggs, you should be getting plenty of it already.
 However you can still be low in folate on such a diet.

 For vegetarians and vegans, plant based proteins often have less protein density so it is a good idea to calculate how much protein you are getting, or simply buy a plant based protein powder.
-Some good protein sources are peas, hemp seeds, nutritional yeast, soy, and even rice (Note: I do not recommend soy for men as it is estrogenic and works against testosterone).
+Some good protein sources are peas, hemp seeds, nutritional yeast, soy, and even rice (Note: I do not recommend soy protein for men as it is estrogenic and works against testosterone).

 Zinc is an essential mineral for the human body.
 It plays a role in many different processes including immunity and is also essential for proper brain development and function.
 It is involved in the synthesis of neurotransmitters, and helps to protect brain cells from damage.
 It even improves testosterone levels in men, which in itself is beneficial for mood.